 Automated Camera Inspection

-Automated camera inspection systems are equipped with single or multiple cameras/scanners that capture good quality images that are analyzed to detect printing defects.
-These systems are implemented on a high-speed production printer, press, finishing equipment or inserter to either automatically monitor print quality, detect variable data errors or production errors such as sequencing, missing or duplicate items, in real-time and without human intervention.
+Automated camera inspection systems are equipped with single or multiple cameras/scanners that capture good-quality images that are analyzed to detect printing defects.
+These systems are implemented on a high-speed production printer, press, finishing equipment, or inserter to either automatically monitor print quality, and detect variable data errors or production errors such as sequencing, missing or duplicate items, in real-time and without human intervention.
 If an error is detected, the Camera Inspection System can stop the equipment or jog/tab/divert the item and produce a detailed error report.
-Automated Camera Inspection systems are required for high-speed critical mail production (statements, bills, invoices, etc.), security documents (ID documents, certificates, vouchers, etc.), Security labels (authentication, shipping, tax stamps, etc.) and plastic cards and gaming applications.
-These systems minimize production costs through avoiding reprint, reruns, and waste, and protect data privacy and prevent fraud, security and other criminal activity.
+Automated Camera Inspection systems are required for high-speed critical mail production (statements, bills, invoices, etc.), security documents (ID documents, certificates, vouchers, etc.), Security labels (authentication, shipping, tax stamps, etc.), and plastic cards and gaming applications.
+These systems minimize production costs by avoiding reprint, reruns, and waste, protect data privacy, and prevent fraud, security, and other criminal activity.
+See DISCOVERY Multiscan

 What is a Barcode